2023 NFL schedule release: Bold predictions, takeaways and revenge games for all 32 teams

 Buffalo Bills

-What a prime-time bonanza the Bills have from Week 6 to Week 10, four in five games, and that's not even including the game against the Jaguars in London that will be broadcast to a national audience in Week 5.
-This will be an interesting stretch and Buffalo will take advantage and win all four of those prime-time games, including that rematch in Cincinnati.
+What a prime-time bonanza the Bills have from Week 6 to Week 10, with four in five games, and that's not even including the game against the Jaguars in London that will be broadcast to a national audience in Week 5.
+This will be an interesting stretch, and Buffalo will take advantage to win all four of those prime-time games, including that rematch in Cincinnati.
 Read more from Alaina Getzenberg

 Miami Dolphins